 “Hobbits are remarkable–that’s every one of us.”
 A “Lord of the Rings” Spiritual Retreat with Fr.
 Timothy Gallagher at DiscerningHearts.com is a deeply sensitive and insightful series of podasts with Kris McGregor.
 It will grow your soul while growing your appreciation for Tolkien’s great book.
-Also worthhile is her conversation on LOTR in her Great Works of Modern Literature series with Joseph Pearce here.
-(Both are available on Itunes.)
+Also worthwhile is her conversation on LOTR in her Great Works of Modern Literature series with Joseph Pearce here.
+(Both are also available on iTunes.)

 Inspire your inbox with regular posts!
 Follow Sparrowfare by placing your email address in the follow box.